d-uzlov/k8s-homelab/ingress/cert-manager/readme.md

 Change issuer name accordingly.

-Certificate will be automaticelly issued and injected into the Ingress resource.
+Certificate will be automatically issued and injected into the Ingress resource.

 # Wildcard certificate